 “Mmmmm…donuts…!”
-Homer isn’t alone, donuts are surely the tasty treat of choice for many people across the world and available in myriad sizes, shapes, flavors, fillings, and toppings.
+Homer isn’t alone.
+Donuts are surely the tasty treat of choice for many people across the world and are available in myriad sizes, shapes, flavors, fillings, and toppings.

 If your dog ate a donut (or doughnut, depending on your spelling preference!), these important questions and more will be answered in this article.

 That said, donuts are not a healthy snack for people, and they are not good for dogs, either.
 They provide minimal dietary benefits and are very calorific, so they really should be seen as a very occasional treat for both us and our pets.

 In general, dogs should not be offered or fed donuts, especially not regularly.
 If your dog has eaten a donut as a one-off accident, it is unlikely to cause a major problem.
 Regular or excessive donuts in the diet will lead to obesity in both humans and animals, along with its common side effects (diabetes, heart disease, joint disease, and organ damage).

 Problems may arise based on the filling or topping of the donut.
 Donuts regularly come with chocolate or sweeteners that can be toxic to dogs.
 Donuts may also not be suitable for dogs with underlying medical conditions.